PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 ![Error](../images/tutorials/nextjs-monitoring/errors.png)

 This gives you a base dashboard to monitor your Next.js application.
-Some insights you could add to your monitoring dashboard include:
+Some more insights you could add to your monitoring dashboard include:

 - 90, 95, 99% percentile values for performance metrics.
 - Exceptions broken down by users.